ShuPriX/CRISP/proxy_server/README.md

 ## Usage

-To run the proxy server, execute the following command:
+To run the proxy server, create a python virtual environment and execute the following command:

 ```
-python src/proxy.py
+python proxy_server/modify_response_in_notepad.py
 ```

 The server will start listening on `http://localhost:8080`.

-## Example

-You can test the proxy server by sending a request to it using a web browser or a tool like `curl`:
+now open another python virtual environment and run the following command to test the proxy server:

 ```
 Invoke-WebRequest -Uri "http:/example.com" -Proxy "http://127.0.0.1:8080"
 ```

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This will open notepad and show the request, you can modify the request and save it, then the server will forward the modified request to the destination.